Girl’s Tween Room Makeover

-My oldest kid, who’s now 11, had been enjoying having a bedroom to herself for a couple of years.
-But seriously, this tween girl’s bedroom needed attention!
+My 11 year old daughter, has been enjoying having a bedroom to herself for a couple of years.
+But seriously, this tween room needed attention!
 Yes, this is what it looked like for a long time!

 Next the walls and trim were painted in Dulux Hog Bristle (a warm neutral) and Antique White USA.
-These are the colours we are using throughout the house.
-The water stains on the ceiling were patched and primed but still on the to do list to paint the ceiling!
+These are the same colors we are using throughout the house.
+Water stains on the ceiling were patched and primed but still on the to do list is to paint the ceiling!

-After a lot of deliberating, about how to make this small tween girl’s bedroom feel bigger and maximise storage, I moved the rest of the furniture out.
+After a lot of deliberating, about how to make this small bedroom feel bigger, I decided to move the rest of the furniture out.
 My daughter started to panic at this point and I had to reassure her that I wasn’t getting rid of everything she owned.

 There was a method behind Mum’s madness!!

-So in my daughter’s room, it actually functions as a desk area most of the time and a dressing table occasionally.
+In my daughter’s room, it functions as a desk area most of the time and a dressing table occasionally.
 I love that she gets to enjoy a piece of furniture that has history and is beautiful as well!
-At the moment Miss Tween uses a spare dining room chair as a desk chair.
-But eventually we will get a chair that is adjustable in height and fits the style of the room better.

 Tip For Small Rooms: Keeping the floor space open with your furniture choices will make the room feel and look more spacious than it actually is.

-Can you believe the vintage hat rack above was a freebie I originally picked up off kerbside?
+Can you believe the vintage hat rack above was a freebie I originally picked up off the side of the road?

 Decorating Tip: Shop the house first before going out to buy new items for your kids’ bedrooms.
-What do you already have that you could use for storage or decor in their room?
+What do you already have that you could use for storage or decor.

-One thing I was adamant about, was not having posters blu-tacked onto the painted wall.
-Especially after spending way too much time, getting off the remnants of hardened blu-tack from her previous poster displays.
-So the compromise was having two DIY pin up boards for her to display whatever she liked on them.
+One thing I was adamant about, was not having posters stuck directly onto the painted wall.
+The compromise was having two pin up boards for her to display whatever she liked on them.

 Related Post: How To Easily Hang Kids Posters Without Blu-Tack

-The one above the head of her bed originated from foam packing material from a new oven I had delivered last year.
-I glued it to a cheap canvas print frame from Kmart and covered it with scrap cloth I already had.
+The one above the head of the bed came from foam packing material from the new oven in my kitchen makeover.
+I glued it to a cheap canvas print frame and covered it with scrap cloth I already had.
 Total Cost = $5.